If you want to join IATEFL PronSIG, join IATEFL and choose PronSIG as your Special Interest Group (SIG).

 Benefits for PronSIG members include: free access to Speak Out!, our biannual journal, which proudly exhibits reviews and articles on pronunciation and listening by teachers and researchers; free webinars, and a variety of face-to-face workshops and conferences available to our members at a discounted price.
 Every year we also organise a PronSIG event at the main IATEFL Conference and offer scholarship opportunities to our members.

-If you are interested in contributing to PronSIG, please get in touch with our Coordinators.
+If you are interested in contributing to PronSIG, please get in touch with our Coordinators (click on the button).

 The PronSIG Committee